10 Things You Didn’t Know About Your Uric Acid Levels

 Are high uric acid levels considered dangerous?
 Yes, untreated high uric acid creates a list of conditions.
 The most common is gout.
 A condition that causes painful joints due to crystals that build up at the site.
 Kidney disease or failure may also result from too much uric acid.
 Each of these conditions can lead to death.

 Can high uric acid levels cause fatigue?
 Yes.
 When a gout flare up occurs some patients experience flu-like symptoms.
-These may include muscle aches, high fever and fatigue.
+These uric acid level symptoms may include muscle aches, high fever and fatigue.
 (3)

 How do uric acid levels become high?
 Most often it is due to poor kidney function.
 Hypothyroidism could raise your uric acid.
 Use of niacin, vitamin B3, diuretics and purine rich foods.
 Genetics and psoriasis also influence it.
-Excessive beer consumption also affects uric acid.
+Excessive beer consumption is also a common cause for higher uric acid levels.

 What foods increase uric acid levels?
 Foods that have high levels of purine.
 Meat, especially internal organs, are foods with high purine.
 Examples are kidney, liver, animal brains veal, ham, turkey, anchovies, sardines, scallops, game meats, and more.
 The yeast in beer causes high purine levels.